sergiopetrovcic/PIITJ2929-2022/README.md

     - Reach stacker: control through the arrow keys, WASD keys, and mouse interaction with some buttons in the cabin;
     - Ship-to-shore: control through the arrow keys, WASD keys, and mouse interaction with some buttons in the cabin;
     - Ship: control through the arrow keys, WASD keys, and mouse interaction with some buttons in the cabin.
-  - Correção de bugs:
+  - Bug fixes:
-    - Bug 1.
+    - .
-  - Novas funcionalidades:
+  - New features:
-    - Função 1.
+    - .